sunningilyA7/Attribution_by_-attention_RNN/README.md

 - Before the conversion rate, user will explore the long path in the app

 - so here , LSTM RNN model is suitable for the Attribution of the conversion rate

+And here we will also compare with the Last_click_attribution